|Pilot 1st Lt. Otto H. Martens, O-437245 (MIA / KIA, BR) Ogallala, NE

-One body was recovered with flight jack with the name "O. H. Martens", and thus was identified and temporarily buried at USAF Cemetery Manila No. 2 during 1948.
+One body was recovered with flight jack with the name "O. H. Martens".
+In 1948 these remains were identified and temporarily buried at USAF Cemetery Manila No. 2.
 Later, his remains were exhumed and transported to the United States for permanent burial.

 The Australian crew members were officially declared dead on March 19, 1944.
-The American crew members was officially declared dead on February 18, 1945.
+The American crew members were officially declared dead on February 18, 1945.

 After the recovery of remains, the American crew and Australian passengers were transported to the United States and permanently buried in a a group burial at Jefferson Barracks National Cemetery at section 84, site 402.

 Martens, was the only crew member individually identified.
 He was buried at Ogallala Cemetery in Ogallala, NB.